schneebonus/PrivacyScore/README_Disclosure.txt

-The current version of the ticketsystem is accessible on https://ps.f5w.de/ticketsystem For credentials you can contact me on mark@schneemann.email
+The current version of the ticketsystem is accessible on https://ps.f5w.de/ticketsystem For credentials contact me on mark@schneemann.email

 Install: